-- 1. Provided the Purchaser has paid for timber as required in Section II.B.1, ADVANCE STUMPAGE PAYMENT, the Purchaser has the right to cut and remove timber from the sale area provided all Contract requirements related to the commencement of operations have been met. - 2.
-Title to all timber included in this contract shall be retained by the USFS until: - a.
+- Provided the Purchaser has paid for timber as required in Section II.B.1, ADVANCE STUMPAGE PAYMENT, the Purchaser has the right to cut and remove timber from the sale area provided all Contract requirements related to the commencement of operations have been met. - 2.
+Title to all timber included in this contract shall be retained by the State until: - a.
 The timber has been paid for. - b.
 The timber has been measured, as described in Section III.A.
 MEASUREMENT AND LOG ACCOUNTABILITY. - c.
-The timber has been properly marked, branded and ticketed as described in Section III.C & E. MEASUREMENT AND LOG ACCOUNTABILITY and Attachment E, which is attached hereto and incorporated herein by reference, and removed from the gross sale area. - 3.
-Title to timber remaining on the gross sale area at termination of the contract shall remain with the USFS. - 4.
-As documented in this contract, or otherwise agreed to, all roads and other improvements become the property of the USFS as they are constructed. - C. TERM OF CONTRACT: This Contract is effective upon approval and execution by the Administrator and shall terminate on the Termination Date shown on page 1 unless terminated sooner for successful completion or for gross or persistent breach and/or failure to promptly and properly remedy contract violations of the Contract terms pursuant to Section IV.
+The timber has been properly marked and ticketed as described in Section III.C & E. MEASUREMENT AND LOG ACCOUNTABILITY, and removed from the gross sale area, - 3.
+Title to timber remaining on the gross sale area at termination of the contract shall remain with the State of Montana. - 4.
+As documented in this contract, or otherwise agreed to, all roads and other improvements become the property of the State as they are constructed. - C. TERM OF CONTRACT: This Contract is effective upon approval and execution by the Administrator and shall terminate on the Termination Date shown on page 1 unless terminated sooner for successful completion or for gross or persistent breach and/or failure to promptly and properly remedy contract violations of the Contract terms pursuant to Section IV.
 B, TERMINATION. - D. PRE-OPERATIONS MEETING: No activity may occur on the sale area until a pre-operations meeting is conducted between the Purchaser and the State.
 The Purchaser shall notify the Forest Officer at least seven (7) days prior to the start of operations to schedule the pre-operations meeting.
 The Forest Officer will specify to the Purchaser what information the Purchaser must provide to the State at the pre-operations meeting. - E. ANNUAL OPERATING PLAN: Purchaser may be required to submit a written annual operating plan, as specified by, and at the request of the Forest Officer.